Some Tips for Swifter Turn Times

-The appraisal profession is evolving at all times.
-Commonly, it seems, appraisers are asked to present more information or have steps added to their data gathering.
-They do this additional work to guarantee their client is presented with the best information to be had.
-To stay current with the continuously changing requirements, Premier Appraisals, Inc. is always seeking additional tools and tweaking processes to increase efficiency so we can do more work for you.
-Since Premier Appraisals, Inc. knows that time is important to everyone, here are a few items you can do to accelerate the process each time you order an appraisal from Premier Appraisals, Inc..
+Appraising is a constantly changing profession.
+Commonly, it seems, appraisers are asked to supply additional information or have steps added to their research.
+They do this additional work to ensure the end user gets the best data available.
+To keep up with the continuously changing requirements, Premier Appraisals, Inc. is always researching new tools and improving processes in order to increase efficiency so we can do more work for our customers.
+At Premier Appraisals, Inc. we know that time is important to everybody, so below are a handful of tips you can do to reduce turn times every time you order an appraisal from Premier Appraisals, Inc..

-- When you order online, you automatically receive e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-We don't have to manually enter information from a fax, and nor will you wonder whether the order was received.
+- With online ordering, you receive automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+We don't have to re-key information from a fax, and nor will you wonder whether we got the order.

-- Make sure that the subject property data is accurate and complete.
+- Verify that the subject property data is accurate and complete.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to call us at
+If you have any questions about your property or an assignment we're working on for you, don't hesitate to call us at

-- It's relatively easy to appraise a cookie-cutter house.
-What takes time is analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive sooner.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how differing elements add to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'd find out on our own, knowing them sooner makes your report arrive without delay.

-- Let the occupants know what to expect.
+- Do the occupants know what to expect?

-Coming from you -- a person they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the time it takes to inspect a home.
-Please feel free to point them to our website, where we have multiple pages of relevant information for homeowners and others about the appraisal process for homeowners.
+Coming directly from you -- someone they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the appraisal inspection time.
+Our website has many pages of relevant information about the appraisal process for homeowners.
 Please feel free to share it with your clients.
-Encourage them to call us if they want to meet the staff and learn more about our services.
-Remind them it benefits them to set the appointment without delay!
+Encourage them to call us if they want to become familiar with our staff and services.
+And tell them it benefits them to set the appointment quickly!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been faster to track your report's status.
+It's never been easier to track the status of your report.